CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/using-kubernetes.md

 Kubernetes templates shall not include a *namespace* property in their metadata.
 Since the namespace is determined and forced by the Deployment Policy Box used to deploy the Instance, the deployment will fail if the template requests a namespace different from the one set with the Policy.

 If you want to deploy the same Template Box multiple times with the same Deployment Policy (and hence into the same namespace), in order to avoid name collisions, you need to **include the value of Cloud Application Manager Service ID** in the name of the deployed resources, and perhaps in the labels and selectors as well.
-Use YAML syntax to paste the *service-id* into templates, as shown below:
+Use YAML syntax to paste the *Service ID* into templates, as shown below:

 ```
 apiVersion: v1